IntentArchitect/Docs/articles/release-notes/intent-architect-v4.0.md

 - Each tab runs as a separate processes.
 This improves performance of the application as different the different processes are more light-weight and can take advantage of multi-core CPUs.
 - Each tab is kept in memory while it is open, so unsaved changes are not lost if a different tab is opened.
 - Each tab has a context menu to perform common actions (e.g. Close all other tabs, etc.)
-- Tabs can be reorded by dragging them.
+- Tabs can be reordered by dragging them.
 - Tabs remember their state if (i.e. which tree node elements were expanded and selected) and reload to this state when being reopened.
-- A solution remembers which tabs were openeded and reopens them on opening the solution.
+- A solution remembers which tabs were opened and reopens them on opening the solution.
 - Tabs indicate visually which one is currently being viewed and if the focus moves away from that tab.
 - A tab list can be brought up to quickly flick between the different open tabs using the `Ctrl/Cmd + Tab` and `Ctrl/Cmd + Shift + Tab` shortcuts.
 - Package changes on saving in one tab automatically triggers a reload of that package if it's a reference in another open tab.